 Carry Insect Repellent By Your Side

-Vietnam features hot tropical weather with a high moisture level.
+Vietnam has a tropical climate with a high moisture level.
 It is an ideal environment for mosquitos and other bugs to produce.
-That’s why it’s more than comfortable to get a bug bite during your Vietnam expedition.
-If your skin is super sensitive, the result can get even worse.
+That’s why it’s easy to get a bug bite during your Vietnam expedition.
+If your skin is super sensitive, the consequence can get even worse.
 So, “prevention is better than cure.”
 Don’t forget to use insect repellent before you go outside.

 Get Used To Using Chopsticks

-Like many other Asian countries, the Vietnamese use chopsticks for most of the traditional dishes.
+Like many other Asian countries, the Vietnamese use chopsticks to eat.
 You can expect spoons for noodles and soups, but knives and forks are rarely available especially in local restaurants.
 Therefore, try to improve your chopstick skill before going to Vietnam.
-Or else, you will have trouble enjoying delicious Vietnamese dishes.
+Otherwise, you will have trouble enjoying delicious Vietnamese dishes.

 Give Exotic Foods A Chance